ecsousa/GitIndexer/README.md

 ## Configuring Visual Studio

-For Visual Studio to able to use indexed symbol files, you must do the folowing
+For Visual Studio to able to use indexed symbol files, you must do the following
 configuration:

 * Tools menu
 * Options
-* Debuggin
+* Debugging
 * Check "Enable source server support" option